huangli712/iQIST/docs/src/ch03/config.md

 export PATH=iqist/build:$PATH
 ```

-If you don't know how to modify the system environment variables, please consult your system administrator at first.
+Of course, you have to copy the executable programs to the *iqist/build* at first.
+If you don't know how to modify the system environment variables, please consult your system administrator.

+---

+**Where Is The Executable Programs?**

+>
+> * NARCISSUS Component - iqist/src/ctseg/ctqmc
+> * MANJUSHAKA Component - iqist/src/cthyb/ctqmc
+> * JASMINE Component - iqist/src/atomic/atomic
+>